 At Vance Thompson Vision, our experienced team of specialists will perform a thorough eye exam and help you evaluate your options.
 We consider your lifestyle, your expectations, and more when helping you decide whether laser or implant vision correction is best for you.

 Millions of patients have received LASIK surgery with successful results, and you may be able to as well.
 However, it is important to us that we ensure you understand all the possible benefits and risks of the LASIK procedure.

 LASIK is approved by the FDA, but like with any type of surgery, there can be potential risks.
 Following your pre-LASIK evaluation, we will talk with you about the risks and how they might relate to your specific visual situation.
 Every patient has a unique set of vision issues, and different treatment options are available that can accommodate each case.
 However, is very important to talk to your surgeon about any concerns and weigh all the risks and potential benefits before choosing to have LASIK.

 To find out if LASIK is right for you, we will require that you come in for an evaluation with our LASIK coordinator and surgeon.
 At Vance Thompson Vision, safety and patient care are top priorities, which is why we always invest in the most cutting-edge technology and innovative procedures.
 If we determine that you are not a candidate for LASIK, we will always be up front with that information and educate you on other potential options.

 Our team looks forward to learning more about you and your specific visual situation and helping you find the ideal solution for your vision.

 Your Next Step

-If you have been considering LASIK, we encourage you to call us or click the Contact Us button to schedule your free LASIK consultation at Vance Thompson Vision in Bozeman, MT to learn more.
+If you have been considering LASIK, we encourage you to call us or click the Contact Us button to schedule your free LASIK consultation at Vance Thompson Vision in Billings, MT to learn more.
 We are excited to help you start your LASIK journey toward clearer, sharper vision.